loganbon/machine-learning-course/pp3/README.md

-# Bayesian Linear Regression and Linear Regression
+# Generative and Bayesian Logistic Regression

-For this project, I used a single file function based structure.
+For this project, I used a two file structure.
 The layout is as follows.

+main.py - This file holds the code that reads in data, runs the algorithms, and outputs the results.

-main.py - This file holds the functions for training bayesian linear regression and linear regression and executes the models on the various tasks printing the output to the console.
+model.py - This file holds the functions used to implement the algorithms in the project.

-pp2data/ - This folder holds the data used throughout to project.
+pp3data/ - This folder holds the data used throughout to project.

 report/ - The report folder consists of a written report discussing the codes output.